inzva/Algorithm-Program/docs/data-structures/segment-tree.md

 }
 ```

-### Eleman Güncelleme Algoritması

-The algorithm used to update the value of the $x$ indexed element in the array works as follows:
+### Update Algorithm

-- The value of the leaf node containing the $x$ indexed element is updated.
+Update the value of every node that contains $x$ indexed element.

 It is sufficient to update the values of at most $\log(N)$ nodes from the leaf node containing the $x$ indexed element to the root node.
 Therefore, the time complexity of updating the value of any element is $\mathcal{O}(\log N)$.